By Oswald Jansen

 - The Reform of the Dutch Code of Criminal Procedure in Comparative Perspective, Groenhuijsen, M. S., Kooijmans, T. Brill | Nijhoff, 2012, ISBN 9789004204935.

 - The Containment of Organised Crime and Terrorism: Thirty-Five Years of Research on Police, Judicial and Administrative Cooperation, Fijnaut, Cyrille J. C. F. Brill | Nijhoff, 2016, ISBN 9789004281936.

 - Six Centuries of Criminal Law: History of Criminal Law in the Southern Netherlands and Belgium (1400-2000), Monballyu, Jos.
 Brill | Nijhoff, 2014, ISBN 9789004269941.

 Labor and Social Security Law

-The Leidraad voor juridische auteurs contains guidelines how to cite Dutch legislation, case law, parliamentary documents and literature.
+The Leidraad voor juridische auteurs 2016 contains guidelines on how to cite Dutch legislation, case law, parliamentary documents and literature.

 - Amsterdam Law School University of Amsterdam